 These cookies allow linking the actions of a user during a browser session to allow navigation around web pages, access to secure areas of the Website or Platforms, and help make the services available through our Website and Platforms work.
 Without these cookies, basic functions of the Website and Platforms would not work.

 On the Platforms, we use session cookies for authentication and authorization purposes and to track a visitor’s identity during a session.

 Because these cookies are strictly necessary to deliver our services, users cannot refuse them.

-These cookies allow us to recognize and count the number of visitors and see how visitors move around the Websites and Platforms when they are using them.
-This helps us improve the way our Websites and Platforms work, for example, by making sure visitors are easily finding what they need.
+These cookies allow us to recognize and count the number of visitors and see how visitors move around the Website and Platforms when they are using them.
+This helps us improve the way our Website and Platforms work, for example, by making sure visitors are easily finding what they need.
 The information collected through these cookies include anonymous traffic statistics, such as number of page views, number of visitors, and time spent on each page.

 You can block or delete these cookies by changing the browser settings as explained below.

 You also can prevent your data from being collected by Google Analytics on the Website by downloading and installing the Google Analytics Opt-out Browser Add-on for your current web browser.

 Other Technologies.
 AAOMS may use a tracking technique that employs embedded URLs to allow use of the Website without cookies.
 Embedded URLs allow limited information to follow you as you navigate the Website, but are not associated with Personal Data and are not used beyond the session.

 AAOMS and its service providers may use embedded pixel technologies (or pixel tags) for the purposes of identifying unique user visits (as opposed to aggregate hits) and for advertising purposes.
 In addition, embedded pixels or other technologies may be used in emails and our online display advertising to provide information on when the email or ad was opened to track marketing campaign responsiveness; information collected using these technologies may be associated with the recipient’s email address.